demisto/content/Packs/CrowdStrikeMalquery/Integrations/CrowdStrikeMalquery/README.md

 ### cs-malquery-sample-fetch
 ***
-Fetch a zip archive with password infected containing the samples.
-Call this once the cs-malquery-samples-multidownload request has finished processing
+Fetches a zip archive file using the password, "infected" containing the samples.
+Use this after the cs-malquery-samples-multidownload request has finished processing.

 #### Base Command